PINSAT: Parallelized Interleaving of Graph Search and Trajectory Optimization for Kinodynamic Motion Planning: Background

 \subsection{B-Splines}

 B-splines are smooth and continuous piecewise polynomial functions made of finitely many basis polynomials called B-spline bases.
-A $k$-th degree B-spline basis with $m$ control points can be calculated using the Cox-de Boor recursion formula [Patrikalakis et al] as
+A $k$-th degree B-spline basis with $m$ control points can be calculated using the Cox-de Boor recursion formula \cite{patrikalakis} as